-The suffix letter (A or B) appended to the device names shown in the device column of Tables 1 and 2 indicates the configuration of the device.
+The suffix letter (A) appended to the device names shown in the device column of Table 1 and Table 2 indicates the configuration of the device.
 ROM or EPROM devices have different configurations as indicated in Table 2.
 ROM devices with the suffix letter A are configured through a programmable contact during manufacture.
+For a detailed description of the differences between the TMS370C080 and TMS370Cx8xA contact options (as indicated by the suffix letter nomenclature), refer to Appendix A of the TMS370 Microcontroller Family User's Guide (literature number SPNU127).